 Physical Control | Year-round | As needed |

-This info comes from research and experience in IPM.
-Use this table to plan your pest control activities all year.
+This info comes from research and experience in IPM, involving many different types of pests, such as aphids and beetles.
+Use this table to plan your pest control activities all year to avoid issues that can wreak havoc on crops, like aphids.

-Remember, factors like weather, pest population, and plant health can change the timing and frequency.
-Monitor these things to make better decisions about when and how often to use pest control.
+Remember, factors like weather, pest population, plant health, and the availability of little water can change the timing and frequency.
+Monitor these factors to make better decisions about when and how often to use pest control and to safely rid your fields of pests.

-An example: A grapevine farmer noticed more pests during warm, humid periods.
-He used chemical control only when needed, so he didn’t have to use too many pesticides.
+An example: A grapevine farmer noticed more pests, such as aphids, during warm, humid periods.
+He used chemical control only when needed, opting for methods like dish soap solutions to avoid the toxic effects of overusing chemical dewormers.

 Conclusion and Additional Resources

-Orchard owners can access extra resources for better understanding of garlic worm control.
-These offer facts on recognizing infestation, picking insecticides and using integrated pest management.
+Orchard owners can access extra resources for better understanding of garlic worm control and other issues that can affect both crops and healthy animals like goats and sheep.
+These offer facts on recognizing infestation, picking insecticides, using integrated pest management, and employing natural methods like using little water or liquid solutions to deter pests.

-A special point about garlic worm control is crop rotation.
-This means switching which crops are planted in the orchard.
-This disturbs the worms’ lifecycle and lessens their population.
+A special point about garlic worm control, which can wreak havoc if untreated, is crop rotation.
+This means switching which crops are planted in the orchard, which can help rid the area of garlic worms.
+This disturbs the worms’ lifecycle, reducing their population and the potential for large quantities of damage.

-Monitoring orchards regularly is a good idea too.
-Look for chewed leaves or larvae.
-If spotted early, it’s possible to stop the damage.
+Monitoring orchards regularly is a good idea too, as it helps detect early signs of infestation.
+Look for chewed leaves, larvae, or other signs that can easily kill plant health.
+If spotted early, it’s possible to stop the damage before it becomes toxic to the crops.

 Introducing natural predators like parasitic wasps is also useful.
-They eat the larvae and keep a balanced orchard.
-This lessens chemical insecticides and helps with sustainable pest management.
+They eat the larvae, maintaining a balanced orchard and preventing pests from going crazy.
+This lessens the need for chemical insecticides and helps with sustainable pest management, ultimately improving the taste of your produce.

 Frequently Asked Questions